CS682-S18/projects/project3.md

 6. See a user's information, including *details* of all events for which the user has purchased tickets
 7. Transfer tickets from one user to another

 **Event Service** - The event service will manage the list of events and the number of tickets sold and available for each.
 When a ticket is purchased it is the responsibility of the Event Service to notify the User Service of the user's purchase.
+The API will support the following operations:
+1. Create a new event
+2. Get a list of all events
+3. Get details about a specific event
+4. Purchase tickets for an event, updating the user's ticket list

 **User Service** - The user service will manage the user account information, including the events for which a user has purchased tickets.
+The API will support the following operations:
+1. Create a new user
+2. Get user details
+3. Add a new ticket for a user
+4. Transfer tickets from one user to another

 ### Logistics (read carefully!)